Keelhauling

 Keelhauling (Dutch kielhalen; "to drag along the keel") is a form of punishment and potential execution once meted out to sailors at sea.
-The sailor was tied to a line looped beneath the vessel, thrown overboard on one side of the ship, and dragged under the ship's keel, either from one side of the ship to the other, or the length of the ship (from bow to stern).
+First, a line was looped around the keel from one side of the ship (side A) to the other (side B), with one end tied to the victim and the other end held by sailors.
+Next, the victim was thrown overboard on side A. As sailors pulled from side B, the victim was dragged, scraped, and mangled against the ship's keel, passing underneath the ship.
+Finally, the pull of the sailors ended up hoisting the body back up on deck, on side B. In some cases, instead of one side to the other, the subject was dragged the full length of the ship (from bow to stern).

 History

 There is limited evidence that keelhauling in this form was used by pirate ships, especially in the ancient world.
 The earliest definitive mention of keelhauling is from the Byzantine Rhodian Maritime Code (Lex Rhodia), of c.
-700 CE, which outlines punishment for piracy.
+700 AD, which outlines punishment for piracy.
 However, there are images on c.
-500 BCE Greek vases, as well as a mention in Herodotus' Histories, that either refer to strappado — that is, hanging the victim over the water — or of a keelhauling proper.
+500 BC Greek vases, as well as a mention in Herodotus' Histories, that either refer to strappado — that is, hanging the victim over the water — or of a keelhauling proper.
+A footnote in one source suggests that it may have evolved from the medieval punishment of ducking.